bangbangcon/bangbangcon.github.io/speakers.md

 **_Undo all the things!_**

-Once upon a time I found an interactive interpreter that let me undo!
-Ever since then I've been hacking undo into programming environments or creating environments with it built in.
-I want to share them with you!
-Some are hackier than others.
+I found a command line interactive interpreter that let me undo lines of Python code that I had just typed and executed.
+I thought this was the coolest thing!
+How do you hack undo into other programming environments or create new programming environments with it built in?

-Starring fork, LD_PRELOAD, readline, pseudoterminals, online shopping, rectangles and circles, and spaceships!
+Starring fork, LD_PRELOAD, readline, terminal escape sequences, pseudoterminals, online shopping, rectangles and circles, and spaceships!

 **Thomas Ballinger** regrets nothing, but wishes he could undo things anyway.
-He worked at the Recurse Center for three years but is mostly in SF these days, riding bikes and working at Dropbox.
+He used to work at the Recurse Center but is mostly in SF these days, riding bikes and writing desktop apps at Dropbox.

 ---